FabioRomagnoli/DDFVM/README.md

+implemented
+- newton
+- piecewise voltage increase
+- formatted output
+- unified compcurrent (RHS of plasma)
+- saving and loading files also from checkpoint
+- dynamic plotting
+- alpha exponential
+- term by term check gradient
+- adaptive time stepping with error scaling
+- formatted exit flag output for better control of solve
+- runtime stopping
+- config files

+TODO
+- operator splitting for for plasma?
+- fix jacobian for plasmas
+- linear combination of grad(phi) in alpha
+- third function in the system for negative ions

 % Random comments  found in paper
 The major drawback is that it might converge very slowly or even fail to converge if the starting guess is too far from the actual solution.